-1) At the very beginning we need to know about the chain set of motorcycles before going for its maintenance.
-Most of the motorcycles in India comes with a non-sealed type chain, while some premium ones come with an O-ring type chain.
-The prior one needs much attention compared to the latter one, and the reason is the self-lubricating and cleaning technique of the O-ring type chain.
-If your motorcycle has a non-sealed type chain, you need to keep a closer eye on it for cleaning, lubricating and wear.
+At the very beginning we need to know about the chain set of motorcycles before going for its maintenance.
+Most of the motorcycles in India come with a non-sealed type chain, while some premium ones come with an O-ring type chain.
+The prior one needs much attention compared to the latter one.
+The main reason is the self-lubricating and cleaning technique of the O-ring type chain.
+If your motorcycle has a non-sealed type chain, you need to keep a closer eye on it for cleaning, lubricating, and wear.
 However, an O-ring type chain comes with a little o-ring between the rollers and link plates of the chain, which keeps the grease locked for a longer time and keeps dirt out.

-3) Grease on the chain meets with dirt and makes a gunk type matter, which has a tendency to build up around the chain and increase its wear.
+a) Grease on the chain meets with dirt and makes a gunk-type matter, which tends to build up around the chain and increase its wear.

 You can apply grease on the inner side of the chain while rotating the rear wheel forward, which will ensure the proper lubing of the system.
 After that, you should clean the extra lube from it using a cloth, so it will not attract more dirt and dust.
 If you want to make the process easier, you can also use a chain lubricating spray for the job.
 You can feel the smoothness in power delivery after cleaning and lubricating the chain set of your motorcycle.

-5) If your motorcycle’s chain set is in running condition, you can use it further with cleaning and lubrication.
-However, if it is worn out, you need to get it replaced it with a new set.
+If your motorcycle’s chainset is in running condition, you can use it further with cleaning and lubrication.
+However, if it is worn out, you need to get it replaced with a new set.

-Periodic maintenance is necessary to keep output of your bike in good shape.
-A dry or loose chain can hampers the performance as well as fuel economy of your motorcycle.
+Periodic maintenance is necessary to keep the output of your bike in good shape.
+A dry or loose chain can hamper the performance as well as the fuel economy of your motorcycle.